Quantco/datajudge/docs/source/testing.rst

 Retrieving queries
 ------------------

-We not only care about knowing whether there is a problem with the data at hand.
-Rather, we would also like to assist in solving it as fast as possible.
-For that matter datajudge makes the queries it uses to assert predicates for testing available via the ``TestResult`` class.
-That way, if a test is failing, the user can jumpstart the investigation of the problem by reusing and potentially adapting the underlying queries.
+Usually we not only care about knowing whether there is a problem with the data at hand and what it is.
+Rather, we would also like to fix it as fast and conveniently as possible.

+For that matter, ``datajudge`` makes the queries it uses to assert testing predicates available via the :class:`datajudge.constraints.base.TestResult` class.
+Hence, if a test is failing, the user can jumpstart the investigation of the problem by reusing and potentially adapting the underlying queries.

 Instead of simply running ``assert constraint.test(engine).outcome``, one may add